 NOTE: Did you notice that, if the last term in the quadratic trinomial is positive, the signs of the factors will be the same – both + or both -?
 If the last term is negative, the signs of the factors will be different.

 Remember that, when factorising quadratic trinomials, there is no one correct method.
 You are free to use whatever method makes most sense to you.
+Numbering wrong from this point – this should be 4)